Graylog2/documentation/pages/auditlog/usage.rst

 Usage
 *****

-Once you installed the Audit Log plugin, Graylog will automatically write audit log entries into the database.
+Once you installed the Graylog Enterprise plugin, Graylog will automatically write audit log entries into the database.

 View Audit Log Entries
 ======================

-The plugin adds a new page to the web interface which can be reached via "System/Audit Log".
+Graylog Audit Log adds a new page to the web interface which can be reached via "Enterprise/Audit Log".
 You can view and export existing audit log entries in the database.

 It also provides a simple search form to search and filter for audit events